Mohamed-Arafaath/Telecom_Churn_Analysis/README.md

    - Create views for existing and joined customers (`vw_ChurnData`, `vw_JoinData`).

 2. **Predictive Modeling (Python)**:
-   - Use machine learning to predict churn probabilities.
+   - Use machine learning to predict future churning.
    - Export the predictions for integration with Power BI.

 3. **Visualization (Power BI)**: